Therapy Goals Worksheet

 Instructions

-Under each goal there is a space to record three objectives that will need to be complete in order to achieve the goal.
-At the bottom of the worksheet, there is a space for both the client and therapist to sign in agreement to work on the goals together.
+On this worksheet, there is a space to record four goals and an optional due date for each goal.
+Under each goal, there is a space to record three objectives for achieving the goal.
+At the bottom of the worksheet, there is a space for the client and therapist to sign as an agreement to work on the goals together.

-Within the first three sessions, record at least 3 goals and corresponding objectives.
-If necessary, assign a due date to complete each goal.
 This worksheet works well with individual and couples counseling.
 It may also be used for family counseling if deemed appropriate by the therapist.